Anerkiki/pokemon-island-resort/README.md

   - I want the website to be easy to navigate, with a clear layout and intuitive links between pages, so I can move seamlessly through the site and find what I need without confusion and plan my trip effectively.

 - **As a Pokémon trainer:**
-  - I want to easily discover classes tailored to my Pokémon’s type and abilities, and find trainers with the right expertise to help them master their moves, develop new skills and reach their full potential.
+  - I want to easily discover classes tailored to my Pokémon's type and abilities, and find trainers with the right expertise to help them master their moves, develop new skills and reach their full potential.

 - **As a guest or potential guest looking to contact or request to book:**
   - I want to feel assured that my message or booking request has been received and will be responded to.